Email Us Contact

 Due diligence, employee investigations, intellectual property protection

-• Responsive communication - Dedicated case investigators provide regular updates and respond promptly to attorney requests
+• Responsive Communication: Litigation moves quickly.
+Dedicated case investigators provide regular updates, respond promptly to attorney requests, and adapt immediately when the legal strategy pivots.

-View the cost guide for pricing factors or send an email inquiry with case requirements, jurisdiction, and deadline.
+View the cost guide for pricing factors or send an email inquiry with your case requirements, jurisdiction, and deadline to discuss a retainer.

 Attorney Investigation Support FAQ